amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 data structures by generalizing the "solute" concept - a slot in the state is allocated for each of these immobile species, but their concentrations are not included in the transport/flow components of the numerical integration.
 To allow selective transport of the various solutes, Amanzi uses the concept of solute groups.
 The aqueous solute concentrations are typically treated together as a group, for example, and often represent the only chemical constituents that are mobile.
+Thus, the current Amanzi will assume that any other groups specified in an Aqueous phase are immobile.

-Specification of Amanzi's numerical state is organized fundamentally around the list of phases that are present.
-Each phase consists of multiple components.
-For each of these, Amanzi requires a label, a set of models that specify its physical properties (Section 4.6), and a list of solutes.
+Specification of Amanzi's state is organized fundamentally around the list of phases that are present.
+Each phase requires a a specification of its physical properties (Section 4.6), and a list of its components.
+For each component, Amanzi requires a label, and a list of solutes.
 For each solute, a group membership is specified.
 Note that Amanzi will eventually support the use of a master chemistry database, where the solute complexes and their chemical activity are defined.
 In that case, inclusion of a particular solute in the
 Amanzi input file will be conditioned on its presence in the appropriate section of the master list.

 Sources and Initial and Boundary Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Mobile phase components, and solutes contained in them, require boundary conditions along the entire surface bounding the computational domain (Sections 3.3, 3.6, 3.10 and 4.3).
-Generally, phase component boundary conditions are
+Generally, boundary conditions are
-specified in porous media systems by giving either the component pressure or Darcy velocity on the boundary, along with the phase saturation on the bounding surface.
+specified in porous media systems by giving either the phase pressure or Darcy velocity on the boundary, and/or the component saturations.
 Since mobile solutes are carried with the resulting flow,
 inflowing boundary conditions for solutes are typically specified using Dirichlet conditions that define the effective solute concentration in the incoming flow.
-On outflow boundaries,
-no solute information is carried into the domain so no data is required.
-For simplicity here, any boundary conditions not explicitly set in the input are defaulted to outflow.
+For simplicity here, any boundary conditions not explicitly set in the input are defaulted to outflow with a zero gradient applied to any transport solutes.
 Volumetric source terms, used to model infiltration (Section 3.7) and a wide variety of production and loss processes, are defined for each phase component, if applicable, and include the distribution of any solutes that are carried into the domain with the phase component.

-Boundary conditions and source terms may be time-dependent, in general.

-The generalized specification is as follows:
+However, sources are not currently supported in Amanzi.

+In order to support the rather general specification requirements (involving combinations of phase pressures and component saturations), we must first define the composition of the "state" of the simulations by identifying all phases, components and solutes that will be present in the system.
+We do this hierarchically, first by phase then by component:

 * `"Phases`" [list] can accept lists named phases (PHASE).